Reading Time: < 10 Mins

 Other influencing factors such as age, gender, frequency of use, and overall health can affect how long cocaine will stay in someone’s body.

-There are different routes of cocaine administration.
+There are several ways to use cocaine, and each method of use can have different effects on the user.
 The main ways of using cocaine are listed below.

 Cocaine overdose can be treated with emergency medical attention.
 An overdose is an emergency that requires prompt medical treatment to prevent long-term health problems or death.